-The wires should sit flat against the chest the entire length.
+The wires should sit against the chest the entire length.
 The wires should encase

-the breast bulges over the sides, front or under the wires.
+The breast will probably bulge over the sides, front or under the wires.

-When the bra size is the correct, the wires to do not feel, squeeze or chafe.
+When the bra size is the correct, the wires are unnoticeable, they don´t pinch or chafe.

-Incorrect: The cup size is too small, if the chest is bursting out of the
+Incorrect: The cup size is too small, if the breast overflow from top or side.

 Properly adjusted shoulder straps

-band size is wrong, the majority of the weight of the breast remains on the shoulders,
+Due to too loose band lenght, the majority of the weight of the breast remains on the shoulders,

-relieved with shoulder paddings, which are found in silicone or fabric.
+relieved with shoulder paddings.
+These paddings are usually made of silicone or fabric.

-and the band too loose.
-Too small a cup size has been attempted to correct by loosening the
+Many women attemp to correct too small a cup size by loosening the

-straps so that we wouldn't have "double breast" phenomenon, where the breasts bulge at the
+straps to avoid the "double breast" phenomenon, where the breasts bulge at the

-to.
-Check teh band once again and try a bra that is 1-2 cup sizes larger and tighten the straps
+To rectify, check the band lenght once more and try a bra that is 1-2 cup sizes larger and tighten the straps

 to a comfortable tension.